terraform-ncloud-modules/terraform-ncloud-server/README.md

   is_protect_server_termination          = each.value.is_protect_server_termination
   is_encrypted_base_block_storage_volume = each.value.is_encrypted_base_block_storage_volume

-  // you can use just
-  default_network_interface = each.value.default_network_interface
+  // you can use just "default_network_interface" variable as is. default_network_interface = each.value.default_network_interface
   // or add "access_control_group_ids" attribute to the value of the "default_network_interface" variable for inter-module reference structure. default_network_interface = merge(each.value.default_network_interface, {